JessePalmer1/Music-Classification/README.md

 Romantic (target value 2)

 These are the first three eras of classical music.
-I might add impressionism at some point, but I wanted to keep it simple.
+I might add impressionism at some point, but I wanted to keep it simple to start.

 The data used is not audio but rather sheet music in the format of musicXML (a standard format for representation of a music score in XML format)